christopherwhull/aircraft-dashboard/README.md

-# Aircraft Dashboard — Real-time Flight Intelligence for PiAware
+# AirSquawk — Real-time Flight Intelligence for PiAware

 Turn raw ADS‑B feeds from a PiAware receiver into actionable, real-time flight intelligence.
-Aircraft Dashboard provides live tracking, fleet and airline analytics, historical playback, and reception analysis—on-premise or in the cloud—making it ideal for hobbyists, operators, small airports, and engineers who need reliable, low-latency situational awareness and flexible analytics.
+AirSquawk provides live tracking, fleet and airline analytics, historical playback, and reception analysis—on-premise or in the cloud—making it ideal for hobbyists, operators, small airports, and engineers who need reliable, low-latency situational awareness and flexible analytics.

 Why it matters:
 - Real-time situational awareness: See live aircraft positions and telemetry with minimal latency.